 Students seeking credit from international institutions must provide an official credential evaluation in English from a Pacific-approved credential evaluation service, such as WES.

-Four credits are awarded for a score of 4 or 5 on the Advanced Placement (AP) exam in any field, with the exception of 8 credits awarded for a score of 4 or 5 on the Calculus BC exam.
+Four credits are awarded for a score of 4 or 5 on the Advanced Placement (AP) test in any field, except that 8 credits are awarded for a score of 4 or 5 on the AP Calculus BC exam.
 Actual placement in Pacific courses depends on the student's preparation and is arranged through the appropriate department.
-Credit previously awarded from a college or university for a high school AP course does not transfer to Pacific.

 International Baccalaureate Degree